19143507/typographicdesign/_posts/2021-09-27-sneaky-selling-what-car-manufacturers-dont-want-you-to-see.md

 Who in their right mind is going to pause the advert, get up from their sofa, squint their eyes, and read that text?

-Car manufacturers know this and it's why they do it, but at the same time, they're abiding by the law because at the end of the day, they are showing their customers all the relevant information.
+Car manufacturers know this and it's why they do it, but at the same time, they're abiding by the law because at the end of the day, they are showing all of the relevant information.

 ## In Conclusion